ethereum/ERCs/ERCS/erc-____.md

 ---

 ## Abstract
-The following standard provides a mechanism similar to [EIP-5559](./eip-5559) by which smart contracts can route storage to external providers.
+The following standard provides a superior mechanism to [EIP-5559](./eip-5559) by which smart contracts can route storage to external providers.
 In particular, protocols can reduce the gas fees associated with storing data on mainnet by routing the handling of storage operations to another system or network.
 These storage routers act as an extension to the core L1 contract.
 Methods in this document specifically target security and cost-effectiveness of storage routing to three router types: L1, L2 and databases.
 The cross-chain data written with these methods can be retrieved by generic [EIP-3668](./eip-3668)-compliant contracts, thus completing the cross-chain data life cycle.
 This document, alongside [EIP-3668](./eip-3668), is a meaningful step toward a secure infrastructure for cross-chain storage routers and data retrievals.

 ## Motivation
 [EIP-3668](./eip-3668), aka 'CCIP-Read', has been key to retrieving cross-chain data for a variety of contracts on Ethereum blockchain, ranging from price feeds for DeFi contracts, to more recently records for ENS users.
 The latter case dedicatedly uses cross-chain storage to bypass the usually high gas fees associated with on-chain storage; this aspect has a plethora of use cases well beyond ENS records and a potential for significant impact on universal affordability and accessibility of Ethereum.